aircraft721/PublicDocs/product-feed-full-public.md

 Theoretically, you can have infinite number of levels.
 However, please consult your Integration Engineer on best practices on the product hierarchy required by Olapic.

+#### Size Variant Level
 **[!]
-Important Note:** we do not want any "size" specific product nodes unless it is a business requirement for the integration.
+Important Note:** We do not want any "size" specific product nodes unless it is a business requirement for the integration.
+Size levels are visually indistinguishable in product stock images as well as UGC, and their presence in the feed will complicate the moderation process.

 ## Validating your feed